Honduras

 Overview

 Honduras, strategically located in the heart of Central America, is bordered by Guatemala to the west, El Salvador to the southwest, Nicaragua to the southeast, the Caribbean Sea to the north, and the Pacific Ocean to the south.
 The country is administratively divided into 18 departments.
-While Tegucigalpa is the political capital, San Pedro Sula is considered the industrial capital due to its significant contribution to the national economy.
-Spanish is the official language, and the national currency is the Lempira (L).
+Tegucigalpa serves as the political and administrative capital, while San Pedro Sula is the country's principal industrial and commercial centre due to its significant contribution to economic activity.
+Spanish is the official language, and the national currency is the Honduran lempira (L).

 PwC InterAmericas and PwC Honduras

-PwC InterAmericas is a regional organization comprising seven firms: PwC Guatemala, PwC El Salvador, PwC Honduras, PwC Nicaragua, PwC Costa Rica, PwC Panama, and PwC Dominican Republic.
-Together, we have more than 1,000 professionals dedicated to delivering audit, tax, legal, and consulting services to our clients.
+PwC InterAmericas is a regional organisation comprising seven member firms: PwC Guatemala, PwC El Salvador, PwC Honduras, PwC Nicaragua, PwC Costa Rica, PwC Panama, and PwC Dominican Republic.
+Together, these firms bring a multidisciplinary team of professionals dedicated to delivering assurance, tax, legal, advisory, and consulting services to clients across a wide range of industries.
+The regional structure enables seamless collaboration and the sharing of specialised expertise to address both local and cross-border business needs.

 Quick rates and dates